Youssefares/isharah-api/README.md

-# egsl-website-api
+# isharah-api
-This repo includes the Ruby on Rails api which serves as backend for the EgSL website.
+This repo includes the Ruby on Rails api which serves as backend for ishara.com.

 ## Getting started
 To get your repo up and running you will need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).